Danmcaires/poc_GenAI/README.md

 Make the necessary substitutions in your host address.

-Finally, you will need a valid OpenAI API Key in order to run the chatbot.
-To get one visit the [OpenAI website](https://platform.openai.com/docs/overview).
-Since OpenAI API is not free, you may need to pay before using the API key.
+# How to run the chatbot application

+## Environment variables

+You have to define some environment variable to successfully run the app, to see what variables are required, check the [env file](.env)

+Store your credentials in a file on `~/.aws/crendetials.txt`

 ## Running the chatbot